 Most importantly, these characters •exist•.
 In the early 2000s they even had appearances beyond their music videos on MTV Cribz, Brit awards, and viral campaigns.

 They act like real characters, and have even commented on their own music videos; each of which created an ongoing narrative with phases, and the band adopting new appearances as they “grew up.”
-As a band, this really celebrates that mixed media aspect that thrives in a transmedia world.
+As a band, this really celebrates that mixed media aspect that thrives in a multi-platform world.

-This mixed reality marketing was what hooked me on the band when I was younger, and it’s great to see them continuing this philosophy with new technological innovations, and media campaigns.
+The mixed reality marketing was what hooked me on the band when I was younger, and it’s great to see them continuing this philosophy with new technological innovations, and media campaigns.

 RISE OF THE OGRE

 One of the most interesting things about Gorillaz is their surreal narrative.
 I’m not talking about the real-life story of the band’s creation, but the in-universe story.
-Their “biography,” celled Rise of the Ogre (2006) offers the fictional details how the band met, their real names, and other details about the mystery characters that make appearances throughout the story.
+Their “biography,” celled Rise of the Ogre (2006) spills the fictional details how the band met, their real names, and other details about the mystery characters that make appearances throughout the story.

 This immersive narrative is something that continued beyond 2006.